gjadi-mej/Test-rst-rendering/tests/core/README.rst

    **                      Platform Qualification Core                       **
    **                              version 1.0                               **
    ****************************************************************************
-   *           Copyright 2013-2019 MicroEJ Corp.
+   *           Copyright 2013-2020 MicroEJ Corp.
 All rights reserved.         *
-   * Modification and distribution is permitted under certain conditions.     *
+   * Use of this source code is governed by a BSD-style license               *
-   * MicroEJ Corp.
-PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms. *
+   * that can be found with this software.                                    *
    ****************************************************************************

    Print test: